Hi, I’m Janine

 That means:

-- respecting your nervous system needs
+- Respecting your nervous system — not pushing through it

-- keeping things practical and human
+- Keeping things practical and human

 Support doesn’t need to add to your load.
 It needs to be tailored to where you are right now.